luduvigo/assemblycoins/static/whitepaper.md

 ####	Assembly
 At Assembly, we provide an environment for individuals to collaborate on products from around the world.
 As members make contributions to specific tasks, called bounties, they earn ownership in the corresponding product.
-This ownership is represented by AssemblyCoins.
-If and when the product later makes money, its profits are distributed as royalties to Coinholders proportionately.
+This ownership is represented by Assembly Assets.
+If and when the product later makes money, its profits are distributed as royalties to coinholders proportionately.
 Payments are issued monthly as long as the product remains profitable.

 Assembly contributors are already receiving regular, monthly cash payments from profitable products.
 As